 Don’t confuse GFCI outlets with AFCI outlets

-Now the building codes and building jurisdictions are requireing AFCI to be put in certian locations in a home built today.
-At times a contractor may use an AFCI outlet or he may use a AFCI breaker. ( READ MORE ABOUT AFCI’S )
+Now the building codes and building jurisdictions are requiring AFCI to be put in certain locations in a home built today.
+At times a contractor may use an AFCI outlet or he may use an AFCI breaker.
+READ MORE ABOUT AFCI’S